elunna/nerfhack-changelog/README.md

 * Sokoban levels are cold and icy - legend has it a white dragon named Wintercloak took the tower over, leaving a trail of frost in its wake.
 In addition to the level being colored blue with splashes of icy cyan, you will see random patches of ice form in the level.
 Because they are cold, if potions land on the floor, they have a chance of freezing and shattering.
 * Note: A recent change from NetHack 3.7 also makes ice occasionally slide the player in a random direction.
 * Sokoban now has two additional levels - an entry level with river obstacles (adapted from the town filler level from UnNetHack) and another puzzle level to solve.
-* Zombies won't dig out of the ground in Sokoban.
 * Monsters won't break boulders in Sokoban with pick-axes or mattocks, or spellcasting.
-* All the vanilla sokoban levels have been replaced with the SLASH'EM puzzles.
+* All the vanilla sokoban levels have been replaced with levels from SLASH'EM or other variants.
-* The Dragon of Bactria level was added from NetHack Fourk; the green dragon was replaced with a white dragon
 * All Sokoban zoos have Wintercloak, a powerful white dragon, guarding the treasure.
 * The zoos in Sokoban have been expanded slightly.
-* Flavored most Sokoban levels with more iron bars.
-* Decorated the levels with white dragon statues in honor of the new steward.
 * In addition to the amulet and bag, the Sokoban prize can also be a cloak of magic resistance or a magic marker.
-* Sokoban prizes are always erodeproofed.
+Sokoban prizes are always erodeproofed.
+* You will now receive a message when incurring a Sokoban Luck penalty.
 * Stop Sokoban guilt after acquiring the prize.
-* The iron bars in some of the Sokoban levels can be phased through, but it now incurs a Luck penalty.
-* You will now receive a message when incurring a Sokoban Luck penalty.
 * Sokoban maps above puzzle #2 get 2 mimics.
-* soko5 has holes instead of pits (from FIQHack)
+* soko5 (the bottommost puzzle level) has holes instead of pits (from FIQHack)

 ## DUNGEON FEATURES
 * Thrones can grant knowledge of magical items.